mlflow.deployments

 • dtype – The NumPy datatype to which to coerce the predictions.
 Only used when the "ndarray" predictions_format is specified.

-Exception if the predictions cannot be represented in the specified format.
+Exception – If the predictions cannot be represented in the specified format.

 Returns